code4policy/2024/precoursework.md

 1. Fill out the [pre-course survey](https://docs.google.com/forms/d/e/1FAIpQLSeGhGIpTt1Qic_sujq1gWXj5iwS3WUp9lNjE57KxIYkawrCKw/viewform?usp=pp_url&entry.328886569=January+2024).
 2. Join the class [Slack](https://join.slack.com/t/code4policy/signup) chat.

 If you're new to programming, it is **highly recommended that you start on the intro assignment** (see below) before the course starts.
+Please also see the required course materials in the "Additional Course Materials" section below.

 ## Intro Assignment

 Knowing programming is not a prerequisite for this course, but having experience with some of the basic concepts will help things move a little more smoothly.
-We will not be assuming prior knowledge for the class, so don't worry if its all new to you. **If you're new to coding, We'd highly encourage you to complete the introduction (Chapters 1-8 and 11-14) of [Python's Not (Just) For Unicorns](http://littlecolumns.com/learn/python/) before the class starts.**
+We will not be assuming prior knowledge for the class, so don't worry if its all new to you. **If you're new to coding, We'd highly encourage you to complete the Introduction (Chapters 1-8) and start on Conditions & Debugging (Chapters 11-14) of [Python's Not (Just) For Unicorns](http://littlecolumns.com/learn/python/) before the class starts.**

 - Chapters 1-8, Introduction **[Due by Tues.
 Jan 2]**
 - Chapters 11-14, Conditions & Debugging **[Due by Fri.
 Jan 5]**